WormLabCaltech/med-cafe/notebook/notebook1.md

 at 20C prior to this.
 Before plating, I checked worms for motion while on liquid before opening the tubes.
 Lack of motion is a sign of hypoxia, but all worms were thrashing vigorously.

+From 10-11pm, I heat-shocked **PS4087** for 1hr (a bit over) at 33C.

+### May 4, 2017
+I plated some worms I bleached yesterday (**PS4087**) and am preparing to bleach N2, **EW15** and **MT2124** again today.

+### May 5, 2017
+Starting at 6am in the morning, I collected **MT2124** young adults, which was very easy due to their conspicuous Muv phenotype.
+I tried to pick worms that had a MacDonald-shaped vulva though in some cases the Muv phenotype makes this very hard to observe.
+A very small number of worms (less than 1% of the population) were gravid by the time I got to the plates, but no eggs had yet been laid.

+I collected 50 worms per plate and I collected 4 plates in total.
+After collection was finished, I transferred the worms to Eppendorf tubes using ice cold **TE buffer** (not M9!!!!).
+I then spun down using a PicoFuge and rinsed the worms again in TE buffer.
+I spun down once more, then transferred the worms to 0.5mL collection tubes.
+I spun down all Eppendorfs and transferred the bottom 100-200uL twice into the collection tubes.
+Then, I removed most of the TE, and rinsed using 300uL Ambion TE.
+I spun in a centrifuge, and accidentally spun above 10k RPM for a second, which destroyed one of my four samples.
+Always spin at 6k RPM, that's plenty for worms that are not moving any more.
+I removed the supernatant, then rinsed again using 300uL of Ambion TE.
+After spin-down, I removed most of the TE down to a volume of approximately 20uL.
+I visually verified that 30 or so worms remained in the tube, then flash froze them.

+The entire procedure took about 2.5hours.
+Each plate was ready within 15 minutes of picking.
+Washing and spinning took a significant amount of time.

+I also picked **EW15** worms.
+This strain has a Pvul phenotype, and as a result it was very hard to tell young adults from adults.
+I picked slightly older adults on average than for **MT2124**.
+At the end of the TE wash steps, I checked to visually confirm there were worms on each tube.
+Unfortunately, 2/4 samples had lost the majority of worms.
+To address this, I combined three samples.
+I will need to collect worms at a later time.

+### May 6, 2017
+I looked at **MT4866** today at 11:10 or so.
+The worms had been placed on food on May 4, at 1:43pm.
+This plate contained predominantly young adults that had just exited the molt stage, which means their growth rate is approximately 57 hours.
+This agrees well with my previous estimates of 56 hours.
+I tried to use a goose-neck to select worms based on alae morphology, which should be unique to adults.

+I picked 8 worms and looked under Nomarski.
+All 8 worms had alae, but half or so had still not exited the molt.
+However, they were moving actively and pumping, suggesting that they were at the tail end of the molt.
+I will need to check with Paul whether this stage is appropriate.
+I feel it is close enough, but he might feel differently.

+### May 7, 2017
+Today at 6pm I picked **EW15** worms that had been seeded at 10am on May 5.
+This would put their age at 56 hours.
+The worms were much younger than last time, and the Pvul phenotype was proportionately weaker.
+I picked ~150 worms.
+After I transferred the worms to the final tube, I made the mistake of spinning them down.
+This has the unwanted effect of making the worms stick to the tube and they could not be readily unstuck, which caused me to lose a lot of worms.
+In the future, do not spin down 0.5mL tubes in a large centrifuge.
+Wait for worms to gravitate down.
+This should only take a couple of minutes if they are kept ice cold.